HKIFF Hidden Gem: A Streetwise Teen Becomes Movie Star in 'A Ciambra'

 "Pio remembers seeing me then, although I don't remember because at the time it was just a very, very stressful experience when all your equipment gets stolen from people you don't know, and you're trying to finish a film," Carpignano says.
 "But that experience was what first drew me to that place."

 That place serves as the setting for A Ciambra, a coming-of-age story about a 14-year-old who already drinks, smokes and is desperate to emulate his older brother.
 One night, the teen sets out to prove his mettle, but things go horribly wrong.
-The verite drama will screen in Directors’ Fortnight, marking a highly anticipated follow-up to Carpignano's African migrant drama Mediterranea that became a 2015 Cannes breakout.
+The verite drama, which screens in the HKIFF's World Cinema sidebar, is a worthy follow-up to Carpignano's affecting 2015 African migrant drama Mediterranea.

 A few years after the car incident, the U.S.-born, Italy-reared writer-director returned to Amato's squalid hometown to make the short A Ciambra.
 "I was looking for kids to cast and getting to know everyone in the community," the 31-year-old helmer recalls.
 "Pio immediately gravitated towards me and told me he remembers me from that time.
 Either way, he and I sort of hit it off right away.
 The first thing he does is ask me for a cigarette.
 And I was pretty shocked.
 This 11‑year‑old kid was running around smoking."